Exoticbluebear/Exoticbluebear/README.md

 ## Hi there 👋

-ExoticBlueBear may sounds bit weird but hey it sounds cool also I make cool stuff too, logically and visually.
+I make cool stuff, logically and visually.

 check out some of my web work -